railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 You can leave the currency at its default setting of \ ``EUR``\   for this example.
 Or you can change it in the Main Company ( *Administration > Configuration > Base > Main Company* ) and the two default Pricelists ( *Product > Pricelists > Pricelists* ) if you feel compelled to do that.

-.. tip::   **Alternative**  *Currency*
+.. note::  Currency

 	The examples in this book are in USD and EUR.
-You would use your main currency, perhaps CAD, CNY, GBP, or IDR, in their place.
+You, the reader, could use your home currency (perhaps CAD, CNY, GBP, or IDR) in their place.

 Creating partner categories, partners and their contacts
 ---------------------------------------------------------